saaji/exometer_report_librato/README.md

     name will be used.
 If it is set to `hostname`, the host name part will be used.

-    If the source option is a fun, that fun will be called when the reportert is initialized and the return value will be used as the source name.
+    If the source option is a fun, that fun will be called when the reporter is initialized and the return value will be used as the source name.

     If the source option is a string, that string will be used.